Load-testing an IoT application using GCP and Locust

 Decide how you will evaluate success and failure of the device behaviors.
 These translate into Locust events you need to place in the Python code in

 locustfile.py.
 The easiest cases are when there is a request/response, where the response (or timeout) would indicate when a failure occurs.

 Understand what data you need to evalaute the results.
 Long tests with many devices can create very large amounts of data to collect and analyze.
-In cases where harvesting data is impractical, monitoring capabilities built into the GCP console can be used.
+In cases where harvesting data is impractical, monitoring capabilities built into the Cloud Console can be used.

 You can duplicate LTK into your own git repository.
 This way, you can push changes, create branches, and control access.
-Forking Google's community tutorials is not recommended for custom development work.
+Forking Google community tutorials is not recommended for custom development work.

 Perform the steps under "Clone the